 It’s all a matter of perspective.
 From a different angle, the rock looks nothing like a queen.
 Because you can only see the queen’s profile from a specific angle, you’ll need to fall in line to take a selfie with it.
 We were lucky to arrive when the line wasn’t bad, but the wait can get pretty long so you may want to skip this if time is short.
 As described, you’ll only have about an hour here.

 Here she is again looking more like a toadstool than royalty.
 The Queen’s Head is the only rock formation that people queue up for.
 Because it’s so popular, you’ll find a couple of smaller replicas made of cement (I think) leading up to the park.
-You can check the Yehliu Geopark website so see what other notable rock formations you can find here.

 You can’t tell from these pictures but Yehliu Geopark gets super crowded.
 We were here before 11AM and it was already crawling with tourists.